jreisinger/monitor/README.md

 # Monitor

 Simple server/network moniting based on testing framework that comes with Perl.
-For more see
+Based on (stolen from :-)):

 * [Checking your website's health, part 2](http://www.stonehenge.com/merlyn/LinuxMag/col54.html)
 * [Intercepting TAP output](http://perlmonks.org/?node_id=685378)
 * [Automating System Administration with Perl, 2nd Edition](http://shop.oreilly.com/product/9780596006396.do) (p.
 522)

+Tests (checks) stored in `t` are run and evaluated by `monitor.pl`.
+Subroutines used by tests are in `lib`.

 ## Installation